INSO-TUWien/cipes/README.md

       - cipes/
 ```

-*Explanation*:
-Before the script your `$cipesrc` _(see next section)_
-is copied to your project folder.
+*Explanation*:\
+First intern preparations have to run and
+`.cipesrc` have to be copied.\
-Then the main script is executed.
+Next the main script is executed
+which indices your repository.\
-Afterwards the produced files are saved to your project directory
+Afterwards the produced files
+are saved to your project directory
 so it can be provided as artifacts.

 Optionally you can also get the `db.json` itself by adding: